Monochrome Watches

 Ad – Scroll to continue with article

 My fascination with Japanese culture runs deep, initially sparked in childhood by the anime world of the Super Robot Mazinger Z, made from the fictional Super Alloy Z. That early excitement (for reasons other than manga comics) has only grown over the years, fueled by visits to Japan and appreciation for the country’s approach to watchmaking.
 Although I haven’t met Jiro Katayama in person, I’ve developed an admiration for him and his work through interviews and stories that create an image of a charismatic, humble craftsman.
-An image of a proper artisan, working on manually controlled machines, in an atelier that’s more of a garage than a clinical Swiss manufacture.
+He is the image of a proper artisan working on manually controlled machines in an atelier that’s more of a garage than a clinical Swiss manufacturer.
 I can even smell oil and heated metal when imagining being there, talking (or trying) to him.
 It might be a bit of a romanticised image, but that’s the feeling I have.

 The Otsuka Lotec № 7.5 was first introduced in 2021, followed by the updated and improved version in 2023, and it is the latest one we have here.
 The new № 7.5 features a pleasantly rounded 40mm case, crafted from 316L stainless steel, with 20mm wire lugs and a distinctive knurled crown at 4 o’clock, which looks like the top of a precision screwdriver watchmakers are known to use.
 The case has a wide, circular-brushed sloping edge with its curve flowing inward to meet the display caseback.
 As an improvement of the earlier edition, which used mineral and acrylic glass, the new № 7.5 features sapphire crystal displays front and back.